This post is the second in a series of posts about how Azure Test Plans can be used for deployments to various Data Platform services.

 Azure Test Plans example for Azure Synapse Analytics

-In this example I use a requirements-based test suite with Azure Synapse Analytics.
+I use a requirements-based test suite in this Azure Test Plans example for Azure Synapse Analytics.
 For this example, I am going to use the GitHub repository I created in another post.
 Which was about creating a dacpac for an Azure Synapse Analytics dedicated SQL Pool using GitHub Actions.